sligodave/sublime_games/README.md

 sublime_games
 =============

-A set of simple games for sublime text 2 &amp; 3
+A set of simple games for sublime text 2 &amp; 3.

+The games are clickable and make use of the sublime text framework [sublime_touch](https://github.com/sligodave/sublime_touch), as well as the sublime text plugin utils package [sublime_utils](https://github.com/sligodave/sublime_utils)

 ## Installation: